 How to become a Master of Wine

 WSET is an independent non-profit organization that offers quality wine education to industry professionals and individuals curious to gain a deeper understanding of their favorite beverages.
 They offer nine qualifications (as of 2018) that cover wines, spirits, and sake with meticulous detail.
 This program is the typically path toward becoming a Master of Wine.

 How to get to WSET Level 4 Diploma in Wines and Spirits

-In our post “How to become a sommelier” we highlighted the key things you should do to be mentally prepared for this undertaking.
+In our post, “How to become a sommelier,” we highlighted the key things you should do to be mentally prepared for this undertaking.
 While on the outside looking in, it might seem a breeze, but the rigorous training and study might come as a surprise to many.

 WSET Level 1

 Like most introductory classes, passing this exam is relatively easy.
-Candidates learn the basics of wine, major grapes and wine regions of the world.
+Candidates learn the basics of wine, major grapes, and wine regions of the world.

 WSET Level 2